 A common pedal board layout includes anything from Dynamic Range (Compression) effects to EQ filters (Wah Pedal and Equalizer), Drive (Overdrive, Distortion, Fuzz), Modulation (Phase, Flange and Chorus) and lastly to time-based effects (Reverb and Delay).

 Compression pedals should always be first on the board because they pump up the volume when it`s quiet and cut it when it becomes too high.
 Putting them first in the effects chain gives a consistent signal to the rest of the effects chain.
 The EQ effect, usually the Wah pedal, creates its distinctive vintage sound by sweeping up and down a narrow frequency range as you move the pedal.
 By being second in line, it benefits from the consistent signal from the compressor.

 Drive and Modulation effects typically come next, with the time-based effects (Reverb and Delay) following last because they repeat the original signal without alteration.
 If your time-based effects were to be any earlier in the route, it could conflict with the other effects.

 As with anything, "rules" are to sometimes meant to be broken!
 You could put the Wah pedal after the drive pedals to produce a thicker sound, or put Phase effects in front of the overdrive/distortion pedals, for example.
 Again, it's up to you to experiment and find the best configuration that sounds good.

 The best advice is to decide the exact sound you are looking for and find out how that sound was created.
 Take inspiration from guitarists you admire - listen to their sound and research their pedal board setup.
-Visit folks like Dawson's Music to see a full range of pedal boards available.
-They have a nice selection of electric and acoustic guitars as well!
+Visit folks like Sweetwater in the US and Dawson's Music in the UK to see a full range of pedal boards available.